 What is SIBO

 SIBO – Small Intestine Bacterial Overgrowth is an accumulation of too much bacteria in the small intestine.
-The overgrowth of bacteria can be good or bad bacteria but there is quite simply too much of it.
-The excess bacteria interferes with digestion and can damage the lining of the small intestines.
+The overgrowth of bacteria can be good or bad bacteria but there is quite simply just too much of it.
+The excess bacteria often interferes with digestion, having an impact on the way you can break down and digest carbohydrates – when this doesn’t work properly it often leads to bloating.
+Fats are often not ab sorbed properly – leaving a fatty stool and possible lower levels of the fat soluble vitamins A, D, E and K. And up to 50% of people with SIBO have intestinal permeability also known as leaky gut.

 The main symptoms of SIBO are the same as the symptoms of IBS (Irritable Bowel Syndrome) and according to a study published in the American Journal of Gastroenterology, SIBO can be present in up to 84% of cases of IBS and is therefore considered by world SIBO experts to be the underlying cause of IBS.
 In two thirds of people SIBO is chronic and can re occur so getting to the root cause or driver of the SIBO is as important as finding out you have SIBO and following a successful plan to address it.